Why false claims that a picture of a Kamala Harris rally was AI-generated matter

 One of the things being litigated in this presidential campaign is whether the crowds at rallies are even real.

-At a Detroit aircraft hangar last week, Democratic presidential nominee Vice President Kamala Harris and her running mate, Minnesota Gov. Tim Walz, stepped off Air Force Two greeted by thousands of supporters.
-NPR’s Tamara Keith was there to see it.
+At a Detroit aircraft hangar last week, the Democratic presidential nominee, Vice President Harris, and her running mate, Minnesota Gov. Tim Walz, stepped off Air Force Two and were greeted by thousands of supporters.
+NPR's Tamara Keith was there to see it.

 There were 15,000 people at the rally, according to the Harris campaign.
 Photos and videos by attendees and media organizations captured the crowd from many angles.

-When a reporter asked him Wednesday about why he made the claim given that it was proven false, Trump did not acknowledge his claim had been untrue.
-“Well I can’t say what was there, who was there,” responded Trump in an exchange that was televised by Fox News.
-“I can tell you about ours, we have the biggest crowds ever in the history of politics.”
+When a reporter asked him Wednesday about why he made the claim given that it was proved false, Trump did not acknowledge that his claim had been untrue.
+"Well I can't say what was there, who was there," responded Trump in an exchange that was televised by Fox News.
+"I can tell you about ours — we have the biggest crowds ever in the history of politics."

 The Trump campaign did not respond to a request for comment.